The B2B and Consumer promotions definitive guide 2023

 3. Build a redemption table

-The redemption table is used to estimate the revenue you’re going to obtain with the promotional campaign.
-To calculate this, you need to do the following steps:
+The redemption table is used to estimate the revenue you’re going to raise from the promotional campaign.
+To calculate this, you need to take the following steps:

 - · Indicate the total volume sales: The number of units you estimate to sell in one month.